-- Large Project Authorization (Planning Commission) - Demolition Permit (Planning Department and Department of Building Inspection) - Site/Building Permit (Planning Department and Department of Building Inspection)
+• Site/Building Permit (Planning Department and Department of Building Inspection)

-Large Project Authorization by the Planning Commission constitutes the Approval Action for the proposed project.
-The Approval Action date establishes the start of the 30-day appeal period for this CEQA exemption determination pursuant to Section 31.04(h) of the San Francisco Administrative Code.
+Each of the five proposed buildings is subject to notification under Planning Code Section 311.
+If discretionary review before the Planning Commission is requested, the discretionary review action constitutes the Approval Action for the specific building being reviewed.
+If no discretionary review is requested, the issuance of the building permit application by the Department of Building Inspection (DBI) constitutes the Approval Action for the specific building being reviewed.
+The Approval Action date establishes the start of the 30-day appeal period for this CEQA determination pursuant to Section 31.04(h) of the San Francisco Administrative Code.